codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/annotations.md

 max-width="50%"
 %}

-You can add additional annotations manually by clicking the *Add annotation* button and entering
+You can add additional annotations manually by clicking the *Add annotation* button and entering:

-* the name of the annotation,
+* The name of the annotation
-* the type of the annotation (text, number, percentage, link, boolean), and
+* The type of the annotation (text, number, percentage, link, boolean)
-* the desired value.
+* The desired value

 Click *Save* to apply your changes.